Roger D. Lewis, Ph.D., CIH

 Environmental and Occupational Health

-Teaching Interests: Risk communication, control of chemical and physical hazards, laboratory in occupational and environmental health, biological hazards in modern and developing countries, and capstone in environmental and occupational health.
+Risk communication; Control of chemical and physical hazards; Biological hazards in modern and developing countries; Capstone in environmental and occupational health

-As a board certified industrial hygienist (CIH), Dr. Lewis has over 25 years of experience in industry and consulting in areas of recognition, evaluation, and control of occupational and environmental health hazards.
-Dr. Lewis has provided expert witness support in many types of environmental or occupational litigation.
+As a board certified industrial hygienist (CIH), Lewis has more than 25 years of experience in industry and consulting in areas of recognition, evaluation, and control of occupational and environmental health hazards.
+He has provided expert witness support in many types of environmental or occupational litigation.